-Yes, to demonstrate to you the power of details, we are taking a look at the work of a true master of little oddities and punchlines, a man who constantly keeps his audiences’ expectations hovering, a man who probably eats out of burger-shaped bowls and rides to work on a unicorn: My absolute favorite director, Mr. Quentin f****ng Tarantino (excuse the stars).
+Yes, to demonstrate to you the power of details, we are taking a look at the work of a true master of little oddities and punchlines, a man who constantly keeps his audiences’ expectations on the edge, a man who probably steps into the shower with an umbrella and rides to work on a unicorn: My absolute favorite director, Mr. Quentin f****ng Tarantino (excuse the stars).

-In fact, Tarantino is the only director whose movies get me hyped up every single time, and the only one whose movie releases I will always mark in my calendar (figuratively speaking).
+In fact, Tarantino is the only director whose movies get me hyped up every single time, and the only one whose movie releases I will always mark in my calendar.
 So I’m really excited to write about him.
 “Pulp Fiction” is such a fun, smart, engaging movie, and it shows Tarantino at his best – the perfect example to demonstrate the addictive power of details.

 I also have a free goodie for you.
 In it, find 4 more ways to introduce details in your dialogue in a totally natural way.
 Each of these suggestions includes one more example from “Pulp Fiction.”

 Now let’s see how to make the best use of details to get your readers excited.

 When Should I Add Details?

 Thanks for asking.
 The short answer is: Always!
-Dig your full hands into them, grab as many as you can, and stuff them into your story like you were filling up a Thanksgiving turkey, you greedy, greedy writer you!
+Dig in, grab as many details as you can, and stuff them into your story like you were filling up a Thanksgiving turkey – you greedy, greedy writer you!